wildcodeschoolparis/dojos/01-fizzbuzz/answers.md

-// FizzBuzz
+## FizzBuzz (answers)

+### Subject
-Print the integers from 1 to 100
+Print the integers from 1 to 100, but:
-But:
-  for multiples of 3, print 'fizz' (instead of the number) for multiples of 5, print 'buzz' for multiples of both 4 and 5, print 'fizzbuzz'
+- for multiples of 3, print 'fizz' (instead of the number)
+- for multiples of 5, print 'buzz'
+- for multiples of both 4 and 5, print 'fizzbuzz'

-Pseudo code
+### Pseudo code
 ```
 Variables
   nombre